Chapter 33 : Those Who Defied the Dark Lord

 Charlotte fired back with an Impediment Jinx.
 And before we knew it, we were engaged in a battle with Voldemort and four Death Eaters.
 I couldn’t remember the most important things we’d learned in Defence Against the Dark Arts and resorted to using the same few spells over and over, but it was working to an extent.
 We were still alive, after all.

 There were only two of us and five of them.
 Voldemort didn’t seem to be doing much fighting, but even without him helping his Death Eaters we were still outnumbered two to one.
 I took to hiding behind the stone columns and aiming my spells from there.
 “Stupefy!”
-I cried from behind a column.
+I cried from my hiding place.

-The nearest Death Eater spotted me when the red jet of light zipped from my wand, and aiming his wand at the column protecting me, shouted “Reducto!”
+The nearest Death Eater spotted me when the red jet of light zipped from my wand, and aiming her wand at the column protecting me, shouted “Reducto!”

 I hurriedly cast a Shield Charm and fled from the Death Eater who was chasing me.
 Fiery sparks filled the room.
 A Killing Curse whizzed by me and I narrowly avoided it by ducking behind a pile of rubble.
 Nathan was aiming spells at the walls and slowly destroying the building, but I never saw him attempt any curses on Charlotte or me.
 Two of the stone columns had crumbled now and the roof was falling in.
 If we couldn’t get out of here soon, the roof would fall and kill all of us anyway.